-For a business to have effective documentation, they must have the ability to create, store, manage, share, and access their documentation efficiently.
+For a business to have effective documentation, it must have the ability to create, store, manage, share, and access its documentation efficiently.
 Meeting all of these benchmarks is critical to satisfying customer demands, but it is very time- and resource-consuming.
 When businesses struggle to keep up with documentation demands, they turn to document automation.

 What is Document Automation?

-Document automation is type of a software designed to quickly produce large quantities of high-quality documents.
+Document automation is a type of software designed to quickly produce large quantities of high-quality documents.
 The automation process includes generating content templates based on documents your business has already produced.
-From your company’s previous documents, the software extracts key information and data to create automated templates, which in turn can be used to develop news documents in a much shorter timeframe.
+The software extracts key information and data to create automated templates from your company’s previous documents.
+In turn, you can use these templates to develop news documents in a much shorter timeframe.

 Another part of document automation is workflow automation.
 Workflow automation is a series of automated steps and tasks relating to a business process.
-Collaboration is a key aspect of company function, but poor organization can lead to catastrophe.
+Collaboration is a key aspect of company function, but a poor organization can lead to catastrophe.
 Workflow automation enables multiple employees working on a single document to work together seamlessly.
 After each worker completes their assigned task, workflow automation pushes the document on to the next team member.
-Once the document is completed, it will be sent to the manager for final approval.
+The manager receives the document for final approval upon completion.